AlexWilss/1D_Wave_Equation_Leapfrog_AE370/README.md

 # 1D_Wave_Equation_Leapfrog_AE370
-Numerical simulation of the leapfrog method similar to the forward euler method used to simulate wave oscillations with and without damping
+Numerical simulation of the method of lines similar to the forward euler method used to simulate wave oscillations with and without damping

 ## Project Overview
 This project numerically solves the 1D wave equation to study the dynamics of an oscillating wave under varied levels of damping.
 We investigate wave oscillation, and the effects of various physical parameters on wave dynamics.